mahmoud94ha/printf/README.md

 # License
-This project is licensed under the holberton school License.
+This project is licensed under the ton school License.